bennicodes/assignment_3/README.md

 I did my own styling and tweaked some of the javascript code in order to save a couple of lines in the code and enhance performance.

 I also used some chat GPT as I had trouble with getting the user answers to display in the summary

+## License

+This project is licensed under the MIT license - see the LICENSE file for details.

+## Contact

+If you have any questions or suggestions, feel free to contact me at [benedict.notoane@hotmail.com].